Faizme/EmoAI/replit.md

 - XSS protection via template escaping
 - No sensitive data in client-side storage
 - Chat history stored server-side only
+- Habit progress data auto-deleted after 30 days

+## Database Migration Notes

+**Important**: When updating to the version with Daily Reminders & Habit Progress:
+- The database schema has been updated with new fields and tables
+- For development: Delete `instance/vibe_journal.db` and restart the app to recreate with new schema
+- For production: Use proper database migration tools (Alembic/Flask-Migrate) to preserve existing data
+- New schema adds: `reminder_time` column to UserProfile and `HabitProgress` table

 ## Future Enhancements